-Mirel has the unique advantage in the marketplace of being both biobased and biodegradable while having comparable functional properties to petroleum-based polymers.
+Mirel has the unique advantage in the marketplace of being both biobased and biodegradable while having comparable functional properties to petroleumbased polymers.
 However, in today's marketplace there is sometimes confusion about the use of the terms "biobased" and "biodegradable."
-Telles has committed to following industry guidelines and specifications when making these claims.
-Mirel resin has received the European conformity certification of "OK Biodegradability Soil" for natural soil biodegradability and "OK Biodegradability Water" for fresh water biodegradability from Vincotte.
-Vincotte is the recognized European authority on materials inspection, certification, assessments and technical training.
-The Vincotte label communicates a cradle to grave concept that is highly desirable for brand owners wishing to reduce environmental impact by specifying materials that integrate biodegradability with disposal methods or infrastructure.
+Telles has committed to following industry guidelines when making these claims.
+Mirel bioplastic resin received the certification of "OK Biodegradability Soil" for natural soil biodegradability and "OK Biodegradability Water" for fresh water biodegradability from Vinçotte in 2008.
+During 2009, Mirel bioplastic resin received the Vinçotte certification of "OK Compost" for compostability in an industrial composting unit and "OK Compost Home" for compostability in home composting systems.
+Vinçotte is the recognized European authority on materials inspection, certification, assessments and technical training.
+Mirel bioplastic resins are the only non-starch bioplastic to gain all four Vinçotte certifications.
+In addition to the Vinçotte certifications Mirel bioplastic resins have been certified compostable by the Biodegradable Products Institute (BPI), an independent North American certifier of compostable material.
+BPI certification shows that Mirel base resins comply with the specifications established in the American Society for Testing and Materials standard ASTM D6400 for composting in a professionally managed composting facility.